 Visa and residence permit procedures

-The Amsterdam University of the Arts (AHK) provides visa and residence permit services for non-EU/EEA students admitted to full-time study programmes at AHK, that will stay in the Netherlands for periods longer than 3 months.
-Visa services are operated by AHK Central Student Administration (AHK Visa Services) as an intermediate between the applicant and the Netherlands Immigration Office (IND).
-For the handling of visa and residence permit applications, AHK uses a system called VisaCare.
+The Amsterdam University of the Arts (AHK) provides visa and residence permit services for non-EU/EEA students admitted to full-time study programmes at the AHK that will stay in the Netherlands for periods longer than 3 months.
+Visa services are operated by AHK Central Student Administration (AHK Visa Services) as an intermediate between the applicant and the Dutch Immigration and Naturalisation Service (IND).
+For the handling of visa and residence permit applications AHK uses a system called VisaCare.

-In most cases, non-EU/EEA students will fall into one of the following categories:
+In most cases, non-EU/EEA students fall into one of the following categories:

 Visa and residence permit services are not required for nationals of countries within the European Economic Area: EU countries, Switzerland, Norway, Iceland, Liechtenstein, Monaco and Vatican City.

 Students who need to apply for a residence permit (VVR) without an entry visa (mvv)